 William Hoglund has served as a director since February 2001 and Chairman of the Board since June 2009.
-Mr. Hoglund has been a director and owner of SAFE Boats International, a leading manufacturer of vessels for military, law enforcement, and commercial purposes, since 2000.
+Mr. Hoglund has been an owner of SAFE Boats International, a leading manufacturer of vessels for military, law enforcement, and commercial purposes, since 2000, and served as a director of SAFE Boats International from 2000 to 2019.
 From 1994 to 2000, Mr. Hoglund served as Vice President and Chief Financial Officer of Eagle River, LLC, a private investment company.
 During his tenure at Eagle River, Mr. Hoglund served as a director of Nextel Communications, Inc. and Nextlink Communications, Inc. From 1977 to 1994, Mr. Hoglund worked for J.P.
 Morgan & Co. and several of its subsidiaries.
+Mr. Hoglund held a variety of positions in J.P.
+Morgan's commercial and investment banking operations.
 Mr. Hoglund received a bachelor's degree in Management Science and German Literature, cum laude, from Duke University and a master in business administration from the University of Chicago.
 Mr. Hoglund's financial experience and expertise in both the public and private marketplace make him well suited for his role as a member of the Audit Committee.
 He also brings significant experience in the defense contracting industry.
 He has served on various independent committees of the Board, has taken an active leadership role, and is well qualified to serve as the Chairman of the Board.
 Mr. Hoglund holds a Top Secret National Security Clearance.